 I recently spent a month in Argentina.
-It is quite a place.
-Lively, like.
-Here are 8 things I learned, wandering about the country.
+It is quite a place; lively, with a rich history.
+Here are 8 things I learned, exploring the country.

 1. ITS NAME MEANS 'SILVER'